Wakulla Springs, south of Tallahassee, is said to be the longest and deepest submerged freshwater cave system in the world.

 The nearby Thomas P. Smith Wastewater Treatment Facility helps serve 200,000 of the 275,000 residents of Leon County.
 In order to increase the plant’s capacity, meet advanced wastewater treatment (AWT) standards, and help protect the waters of Wakulla Springs, the city of Tallahassee took on the largest wastewater project in its history.

-In 2008, the engineering and construction company MWH Global agreed to provide Construction Management at risk services to the project.
+Engineering and construction company MWH Global agreed to provide construction management at risk services to the project.
 The city had never before used this delivery method, which requires the construction manager to deliver the project within a guaranteed minimum price.
 (See video for more details.)

 Mott MacDonald joined the project team, and as the team member with the largest local presence, we furnished the deputy project manager, handled permitting, and took responsibility for the design and construction administration of the following facilities: